felipenoris/XLSX.jl/docs/src/formatting.md

 all remain unchanged from before.
 This new combination of attributes is unique, so a new `fontId` has been created.

+Font colors (and colors in any of the other formatting functions) can be set using a hex RGB value or by name using any of the colors provided by [Colors.jl](https://juliagraphics.github.io/Colors.jl/stable/namedcolors/)

 The other set attribute functions behave in similar ways.
 See [`XLSX.setBorder`](@ref), [`XLSX.setFill`](@ref), [`XLSX.setFormat`](@ref) and [`XLSX.setAlignment`](@ref).